Launching a Scalable Staffing Platform from Zero to 1,000+ Users

 Overview

 A hospitality entrepreneur had a bold vision: to simplify and professionalize short-term staffing for restaurants, hotels, and venues through a digital marketplace.
-They approached Pareto Path at concept stage—with no product, no operations, and no initial user base.
+They engaged Pareto Path at the concept stage—with no product, no operations, and no initial user base.

 Engagement Length: 12 months